 THE RUSTY GEAR

-Continuing with this analogy, lets image that a gear within a machine is damaged or removed.
-In this case, the machine will likely sputter, stall, and eventually fail.
-Likewise, should farms become damaged or removed - say from infertile land, polluted water, unfair working conditions, suburban sprawl, or monopolization / loss of family farms - the food system, in turn, will sputter, stall and eventually fail.
+Continuing with this analogy, lets imagine that a gear within a machine is damaged or removed.
+In this case, the machine will likely fail.
+Likewise, should farms become damaged or removed - say from infertile land, polluted water, unfair working conditions, suburban sprawl, or monopolization / loss of family farms - the food system, in turn, will fail.
+We are experienceing this today!

-Finally, neither the size nor the location of the gear within the machine indicates its importance to the system.
+Neither the size nor the location of the gear within the machine indicates its importance.
 Each gear, no matter how big or small, has a significant role to play in the functioning of the whole system.
 So too does each and every farm.